The piranha problem: Large effects swimming in a small pond: Background

 Identifying and measuring the effects of explanatory variables are central problems in statistics and drive much of the world's scientific research.
 Despite the substantial effort spent on these tasks, there has been comparatively little work on addressing a related question: how many explanatory variables can have large effects on an outcome?
 The present work follows up on \citet{cornfield:1959} and \citet{ding:2014}, considering quantitative constraints in the effects of additional variables.

-Consider, by way of example, the problem of explaining voters' behaviors and choices.
-A multitude of researchers have identified and tested the effects of internal factors such as fear, hope, pride, anger, anxiety, depression, and menstrual cycles~\citep{PI10, LL11, OSRLPG18, durante2013}, as well external factors such as droughts, shark attacks, and the performance of local college football teams~\citep{AB02, HMM10, fowler2018, fowler2015}.
-Many of these findings have been questioned on methodological grounds \citep{fowler2015, fowler2018, clancy2012, gelman2015}, but they remain in the public discourse \citep[e.g.][]{krugman2021}.
+Consider, for example, the problem of explaining voters' behaviors and choices.
+Researchers have identified and tested the effects of internal factors such as fear, hope, pride, anger, anxiety, depression, and menstrual cycles, as well as external factors such as droughts, shark attacks, and the performance of local college football teams.
+Many of these findings have been questioned on methodological grounds, but they remain in the public discourse.
 Beyond the details of these particular studies, it is natural to ask if all of these effects can be real in the sense of representing patterns that will consistently appear in the future.